Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 what is the

-more disappointing way to not be able to defend two consecutive titles?
+more disappointing way to not be able to defend

+two consecutive titles?
 Is it getting eliminated in the playoffs when you're healthy or just being unhealthy and having a reason that's not the team has gotten worse, you've got an explanation?

 This is low-key so much better than being defeated.

-I was so envious of how the Warriors dynasty, well, even though they won afterwards, but the KD incarnation of the Warriors went out because they could, even though, even though the Raptors, I still firmly believe, would have won that series, they get to hang their hat on Clay and KD getting hurt.
+I was so envious of how the Warriors dynasty, well, even though they won afterwards, but the KD incarnation of the Warriors went out because they could, even though, even though the Raptors, I so firmly believe, would have won that series, they get to hang their hat on Clay and KD getting hurt.

 And you always have that in your back pocket if you're a Warriors fan.
 I agree.